← All Posts What Can Business Teams Do With Scraped Data? A Role-by-Role Guide

 return {"error": str(e)}

-async def extract_review_insights_claude(
+async def extract_claude(

 ) -> dict:

-message = claude_client.messages.create(
+message = await claude_client.messages.create(

 model=model,